-In our opinion: (a) The Bonds have been authorized and issued in accordance with the Constitution and statutes of the State of New York and constitutes valid and legally binding general obligations of the Issuer, the payment of which the Issuer has validly pledged its faith and credit, all the taxable real property within which is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon, without limitation as to rate or amount, subject to any applicable provisions of the Tax Levy Limitation Law; provided, however, that the enforceability (but not the validity) of the Bonds may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforcement of creditors' rights, (b) The Issuer has the power to comply with its covenants included in its arbitrage certificate with respect to the Bonds relating to compliance with the Code as it relates to the Bonds; provided, however, that the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforcement of creditors' rights.
+In our opinion: (a) The Bonds have been authorized and issued in accordance with the Constitution and statutes of the State of New York and constitutes valid and legally binding general obligations of the Issuer, the payment of which the Issuer has validly pledged its faith and credit, all the taxable real property within which is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon, without limitation as to rate or amount, subject to any applicable provisions of the Tax Levy Limitation Law; provided, however, that the enforceability (but not the validity) of the Bonds may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforcement of creditors' rights, (b) The Issuer has the power to comply with its covenants included in its arbitrage certificate with respect to the Bonds relating to compliance with the Code as it relates to the Bonds; provided, however, that the enforceability (but not the validity) of such covenants may be limited by any applicable existing or future bankruptcy, insolvency or other law (State or Federal) affecting the enforcement of creditors' rights.

 In further opinion, assuming continuing compliance by the Issuer with its covenants relating to certain requirements contained in the Code, interest on the Bonds is not includable in the gross income of the owners thereof for Federal income tax purposes under existing statutes and court decisions.
 Moreover, interest on the Bonds is not an "item of tax preference" for purposes of the individual and corporate alternative minimum taxes and the corporate environmental tax imposed by the Code.
 However, interest on the Bonds is includable in the "adjusted net book income" or "adjusted current earnings" of a corporate owner of the Bonds and 75% of the interest on the Bonds is thus includable in the tax base for computing a corporation's liability with respect to the alternative minimum tax and the environmental tax imposed on corporations by the Code.
-Moreover, interest on the Bonds respect to a branch profits tax of up to 30% when owned by certain foreign corporations.
+Moreover, interest on the Bonds may be subject to a branch profits tax of up to 30% when owned by certain foreign corporations.
 Furthermore, the United States Treasury Department has promulgated regulations which might have the effect of imposing a tax at ordinary income rates with respect to interest on Bonds owned by "S Corporations" in certain cases.
 Interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof, including the City of New York.